hendemic/zync/early-notes.md

 ## Module Definition
 ### main.rs
-- Parse CLI arguments
-- Load AppConfig from config.rs
+1. Load AppConfig from TOML (config.rs)
+2. Extract pieces:
-- Extract config.mqtt and create MQTT client/connection
+   - config.mqtt → create MQTT client/connection
-- Spawn background thread for MQTT event loop
-- Initialize LightControllers (pass config.lights)
+   - config.lights → create Vec<LightController>
-- Initialize ScreenZone (pass config.screen)
+   - config.screen → create ScreenZone
-- Set up Vector of ZonePairs (relationships between Controllers and Screen Grabbers) to pass into SyncEngine
-- Initialize SyncEngine (pass controllers, zone, config.performance)
-- Handle graceful shutdown (Ctrl+C)
-- Run sync engine in main thread
-- Error reporting to user
+   - config.performance → pass to SyncEngine
+3. Run SyncEngine with constructed components

 ### config.rs
 - mod config (note: read rust book on generic types and use those here. decide if I need to make this modular from concrete config types/structs defined in other mods.
 There is an argument not to since config is specific to the app and I won't really use these with any other types/structrs from those defined here...)